 Stir until the bran has absorbed all of the buttermilk.
 Set that off to the side for a moment to get the rest of the muffin ingredients prepped.

-Place the whole wheat flour into a bowl and in 1-1/2 teaspoons of both the baking soda and baking powder plus 1/4 teaspoon of kosher salt.
+Place 1 cup whole wheat flour into a bowl and in 1-1/2 teaspoons of both the baking soda and baking powder plus 1/4 teaspoon of kosher salt.

-In a separate bowl place, gently toss the berries plus 1 tablespoon of all purpose flour together, then set them off to the side.
+In a separate bowl place, gently toss 1 cup blueberries, 3/4 cup both raspberries and blackberries with 1 tablespoon of all-purpose flour together, then set them off to the side.

 Add 1/2 cup of unsweetened applesauce, 1 egg, 1/3 cup of both honey and dark brown sugar plus a 1/2 teaspoon of vanilla extract to the bowl with the bran and buttermilk.